BioGeoMacro/GIFT/README.md

 Alternatively, if you prefer to view the vignettes in R, you could install the package with `build_vignettes = TRUE`.
-But be aware that some vignettes are slow to generate (the main one especially).
+But be aware that some vignettes are very slow to generate (the main one especially).

 ``` r
 remotes::install_github("https://github.com/BioGeoMacro/GIFT",